 First Point: Development through the Years

-In time, these expressions evolved into a complex style of worship that for the most part excluded the participation of the congregation.
-By the time the Reformation hit the Roman Church, the liturgical experience had all the appearance of a theatrical program, and all one had to do is show-up on Sunday for the next performance.
+In time, these liturgical expressions evolved into a variety of worship styles that was very different than the format and structure of the early Roman church.
+By the time the Reformation hit the Roman Church, the liturgical experience had all the appearance of a theatrical program.
+The downside to this elaborate style of liturgy was the limited participation of the laity.

-Under Pope Pius, V the Tridentine Mass of 1570 was developed.
-While it did little for incorporating the congregation into the Mass, it did go a long way in giving the Roman Church a common universal form of worship.
+Under Pope Pius, V the Council of Trent did a little house cleaning and standardize the rubrics and the liturgy.
+Furthermore, any liturgical expression with less than a two-hundred year history was suppressed.
+While the work of the Pope and the council did little for incorporating the congregation into the celebration of the Mass, it did go a long way in giving the Roman Church a common universal form of worship.
 This meant that an individual could go into any given Roman parish in any given country and experience the same liturgy spoken or sung in the Latin language.

 Now let us turn our attention the revised Mass of 1969.
 This Mass was conceived during the second Vatican Council.
 I believe this revised form of worship has done three major things: it has returned the Roman liturgy to a simple and dignified form of worship, it has incorporated the entire congregation into the celebration of the liturgy, and it has embrace both the language and customs of the local congregation.
 So in many ways this revised Mass is not necessarily new, but a return to a much order style of Roman Catholic worship.